5 Breakthrough Psalms for Anxiety to bring Peace

 “Anxiety in a man’s heart weighs him down, but a good word makes him glad.”

-As Christians, we have our Savior, Jesus Christ, who our full anxiety can be cast upon.
+As Christians, we have our Savior, Jesus Christ, our ever-present help whom our full anxiety can be cast upon.
 He cares for us in deeper ways than we can possibly understand.
 He died for us!
-As a mother, I desire my children to show me their burdens.
+As a mother, I desire good things for my children, but I also desire that my children tell me their burdens.
 That they trust me enough to cast their worries on me.
-How much more does our heavenly father, who cares for us perfectly, want us to bask in his love as we turn to him?
+How much more does God’s heart, who cares for us perfectly, want us to bask in his unfailing love as we turn to him?

 We all wish there was a magic formula for giving our anxiety to God, but there is not.
 One thing we do know is that we continually need to be giving over our anxiety to God through prayer and petition.